Amazon B2B: EVERYTHING Amazon Sellers Need To Know About Amazon Business [GUIDE]

 - Business Product Identifiers: Businesses can provide manufacturer & distributor part numbers (MPN/DPN) or National Stock Numbers (NSN).

-How Amazon B2B / Amazon Business Works For Buyers
+How Amazon B2B / Amazon Business Works For Buyers:

 - Business-only prices and specials

-- Free 2-day “Business Prime” shipping
+- Free 2-day “Business Prime” shipping with a Business Prime Account

 - Sellers who meet credential requirements